kiesia/capistrano-drupal/README.markdown

 Capistrano-Drupal
 =================

 This is a basic recipe for Drupal deployment with Capistrano.
+Currently this handles Drupal multisite installs when :sites is set.

 Requirements
 ------------